-I learned a lot of fancy writing terms in college.
-(Admittedly, I’ve forgotten most of them.)
+I learned a lot of useful writing terms while studying for my undergraduate English degree.
+Admittedly, I’ve forgotten most of them.

 But recently, while leafing through some old notebooks, I found the study guide I made for the Major Field Test.
-(For those who don’t know what the Major Field Test is, it’s the college exit exam which tests students’ knowledge on a variety of topics within their major.)
+The MFT was Lander University’s exit exam for English majors, which tested students’ knowledge on an array of topics.
+(It’s since been scrapped since I graduated.)

 My study guide includes thirteen pages of definitions and literary history from 1200 AD to now.
-(And I’m surprised there are no tear stains on it.)
+I’m surprised there are no tear stains on it.

-Since I’m a giant nerd, I practically squealed when I rediscovered this treasure trove of writerly knowledge, so this week, I thought I’d share a few useful writing terms and devices for all the writing nerds out there.
+I practically squealed when I rediscovered this treasure trove of writerly knowledge, so I thought I’d share a few useful writing terms and devices for all the word nerds out there.

 Anachronism: Something that exists outside of its time period.